An Automated Probabilistic Asteroid Prediscovery Pipeline: Log-likelihood ratio test statistic

 Under the null hypothesis, the cdf $F_0(r)$ is distributed as a uniform random variable between 0 and 1.
-Simple numerical integration of Eq.~\ref{eq:loglikeuniform} (and its square) from $F_0=0$ to~$1$ gives the mean $\mathrm{E}_\lambda$ and variance $\mathrm{Var}_\lambda$ of $\lambda$ under the null hypothesis.
+Simple numerical integration of Equation~\eqref{eq:loglikeuniform} (and its square) from $F_0=0$ to~$1$ gives the mean $\mathrm{E}_\lambda$ and variance $\mathrm{Var}_\lambda$ of $\lambda$ under the null hypothesis.
 It is easy to precompute a lookup table of $\mathrm{E}_\lambda(\trho)$ and $\mathrm{Var}_\lambda(\trho)$ for a range of $\trho$.
 Then for a given trial orbit, which intersects images $m'$, one interpolates the lookup table for the values of $\trho_{m'}$ and computes the standardized log-likelihood ratio:

-where the first term in the numerator is the log-likelihood ratio for the observed Mahalanobis distances $r^{m'}$ (see Eq.~\ref{eq:totallikeratio}).
-Equation~\ref{eq:standardizedloglikeratio} is used to find the prediscovery significance of the trial orbits in our demonstration cases (Fig.~\ref{fig:dg1_hist}).
+where the first term in the numerator is the log-likelihood ratio for the observed Mahalanobis distances $r^{m'}$ (see Equation~\eqref{eq:totallikeratio}).
+Equation~\ref{eq:standardizedloglikeratio} is used to find the prediscovery significance of the trial orbits in our demonstration cases (Figure~\ref{fig:dg1_hist}).